How to Avoid Debt Fatigue

 If you have multiple small debts, and are struggling to keep track each month of when you need to pay what to whom, a good way to reduce your stress of juggling it all is to consolidate everything you owe into a single debt.
 You can do this by taking out a loan, line of credit, or opening a new credit card, and using it to pay off all your balances.
 You can then close or cancel your paid-off debts to avoid ringing up new balances.

 The MBNA Platinum Plus Mastercard is a good way to consolidate multiple small balances, as long as you’re confident that you can pay them off within 1 year.
-The card offers 0% interest for 12 months on balance transfers, giving you the opportunity to wipe away your debt without accruing more and more interest-generated debt in that time period.
+The card offers 0% interest for 12 months on balance transfers, giving you the opportunity to wipe away your debt without accruing more and more interest-generated debt in that time period (limited time offer – ends on June 30th, 2018).
 But be warned: the card’s balance transfer interest rate jumps to 21.99% after the 1-year period ends.

 Relax Your Timeline for Paying Off the Debt